loopj/loopj.github.com/_posts/2023-08-03-klipper-on-rock-5a.md

 permalink: klipper-on-rock-5a
 ---

-The [ROCK 5A](https://docs.radxa.com/en/rock5/rock5a/getting-started/overview) is a single board computer by Radxa.
-It's a great choice for running Klipper on printers like a Voron 2.4 because it:
+The [ROCK 5A](https://docs.radxa.com/en/rock5/rock5a/getting-started/overview) is a single board computer by Radxa that:

 - Has the same footprint and mounting pattern as a Raspberry Pi 4
-- Uses the 8-core Rockchip RK3588 chipset which is [hella fast](https://github.com/ThomasKaiser/sbc-bench/blob/master/Results.md)
+- Uses the 8-core Rockchip RK3588s chipset which is [hella fast](https://github.com/ThomasKaiser/sbc-bench/blob/master/Results.md)
 - Has a PCIe slot for adding a NVMe SSD or a WiFi card
 - Has an eMMC slot for adding a fast storage device (~2x faster than a microSD card)
-- Exposes the RK3588's CAN bus interace on the 40-pin GPIO header
+- Exposes the RK3588s CAN bus interace on the 40-pin GPIO header
 - Is actually *in stock* and available for purchase

 ![Radxa Rock 5A](/images/rock5a.png)

-Here's how to get started.
+Here's how to get started using the ROCK 5A with Klipper.

 ### Flashing a minimal Debian image